msoftware/wallabag.org/content/posts/wallabagger-howto.md

 ## Options

-First of all: you have to create a new client on your wallabag installation.
+First of all you have to create a new client on your wallabag installation.
 How to do that is described in [Documentation](http://doc.wallabag.org/en/master/developer/api.html#creating-a-new-api-client)

-What we need from that client is two strings: Client ID and Client secret:
+What we need from that client is two strings: Client ID and Client secret.

    ![Client](/images/wallabagger/opt-client.png)